-Like most businesses, the impact of Covid-19 on our trading entities has been significant.
+The impact of COVID-19 on some of our trading entities has been significant.
 However, the strength of the CCHL Group that holds a diverse group of key infrastructure assets is the ability to balance the challenges of some of the entities in the short term, with others that are not as badly impacted.